Aeroraven/Ifrit-v2/README.md

 Following dependencies should be manually configured.
 Other dependencies will be configured via submodule.

 - OpenGL 3.3
+- CMake 3.24
+- Vulkan SDK 1.3
+  - shaderc 1.3
-- Vulkan 1.3, with extension `mesh_shader` extension
+  - with `mesh_shader` extension

 - LLVM 10 or LLVM 11 (Maybe higher version is OK, but LLVM 18 or higher might not work properly)